-- 2035 General Plan Update Final Environmental Impact Report, certified August 5, 2020; located online at: https://roseville.ca.us/cms/one.aspx?portalId=7964922&pageId=8774544 - West Roseville Specific Plan Environmental Impact Report (SCH #2002082057), certified February 2004; located online at: http://roseville.ca.us/cms/One.aspx?portalld=7964922&pageId=8775152
+2035 General Plan Update Final Environmental Impact Report, certified August 5, 2020; located online at: https://roseville.ca.us/cms/one.aspx?portalld=7964922&pageId=8774544

 Pursuant to CEQA Guidelines Section 15183, any project which is consistent with the development densities established by zoning, a Community Plan, or a General Plan for which an EIR was certified shall not require additional environmental review, except as may be necessary to examine whether there are project-specific significant effects which are peculiar to the project or its site.
 The 2035 General Plan Update EIR (General Plan EIR) updated all Citywide analyses, including for vehicle miles traveled, greenhouse gas emissions, water supply, water treatment, wastewater treatment, and waste disposal.
-The proposed project is consistent with the adopted land use designations examined within the environmental documents listed above, and thus this Initial Study focuses on effects particular to the specific project site, impacts which were not analyzed within the EIR, and impacts which may require revisiting due to substantial new information.
+The proposed project changes the land use designation for two small lots (less than 1/5-acre) for the purpose of building two homes, when compared to the analyses of the General Plan EIR.
+This small change is negligible, and would result in no measurable change to the citywide impacts assessed by the General Plan EIR.
+Thus, thus this Initial Study focuses on effects particular to the specific project site, impacts which were not analyzed within the EIR, and impacts which may require revisiting due to substantial new information.
 When applicable, the topical sections within the Initial Study summarize the findings within the environmental documents listed above.
 The analysis, supporting technical materials, and findings of the environmental document are incorporated by reference, and are available for review at the Civic Center, 311 Vernon Street, Roseville, CA.